Hochopepper/SwordToShield/ItemCompendium.md

 This weapon is capable of staggering opponents, when you hit a creature no more than one size larger than you they must make a stagger check as outlined in the core rules.

-### Deep Wound
-This weapon penetrates deep into soft tissue, leaving a grevious wound if untreated.
-A creature who is hit this weapon and is dealt maximum damage takes 1d4 damage at the start of each of their turns until they expend an action to stop the bleeding.
-This damage due to bleeding cannot be reduced in any way.

 ### Special Weapons